 On Thursday, Isaiah Geiling, 2, was mauled to death by a family pit bull in Louisville.

-UPDATE 07/23/19: Three people have been indicted after the fatal dog mauling of a 2-year old boy back in May.
-Jack Charpring Jr., 50, and Sharon (Sharyn) Charpring, 53, are both charged with second-degree manslaughter in connection to the brutal death of Isaiah Geiling.
+Three people have been indicted after the fatal dog mauling of a 2-year old boy back in May.
+Jack Charpring Jr., 50, and Sharon (Sharyn) Charpring, 53, are both charged with second-degree manslaughter in connection to the brutal death of 2-year old Isaiah Geiling.
 The Charprings reside at the home in the 3800 block of Grand Avenue where the deadly attack occurred.
-The child's mother, 25-year old Jennifer Geiling, is charged with reckless homicide.
+The child's mother, 25-year old Jennifer Geiling, faces a charge of complicity to reckless homicide.

 Prosecutors said the Charpings and the Geilings are not related, but lived in the same residence on Grand Avenue, reports WLKY.